 Healthy.
 Pickles are great because they are low in calories, and carbohydrates, are vegan, and are the perfect satisfying crunchy snack.
 Make them even healthier by omitting the sugar in this recipe or by using allulose sugar substitute (see ingredient notes below).

-Ingredients for Refrigerator Pickles
+Refrigerator Pickles Ingredients

 - Water